Blue Sunshine (album): Reception

-Brendan Swift of AllMusic said the collaboration between Smith and Severin "resulted in an eccentric, and at times incompatible, mix of psychedelic sounds wrapped around alternative '80s pop." and noted "While musically diverse, the album's lyrics rarely stray from the dual themes of death and sex, furthering the gothic undertones so often heard in Smith and Severin's previous work."concluding, "Blue Sunshine's eclecticism makes this an interesting side note for long-time fans of the Cure and Siouxsie & the Banshees, but a somewhat more inaccessible listen for others."
+Brendan Swift of AllMusic said the collaboration between Smith and Severin "resulted in an eccentric, and at times incompatible, mix of psychedelic sounds wrapped around alternative '80s pop." and noted "While musically diverse, the album's lyrics rarely stray from the dual themes of death and sex, furthering the gothic undertones so often heard in Smith and Severin's previous work."
+Swift concludes "Blue Sunshine's eclecticism makes this an interesting side note for long-time fans of the Cure and Siouxsie & the Banshees, but a somewhat more inaccessible listen for others."

 Nitsuh Abebe of Pitchfork gave a positive review of the album in a review of the 2006 reissue, described the album as psychedelic pop, saying " With singer Jeanette Landray taking Siouxsie-like leads on most tracks, the sound is about what you'd expect from a Cure/Banshees crossover, or at least one entranced by Beatles psychedelia." and recommended the album to fans of both respective group, while noting its rarity.

 Post-punk.com called the album "the epitome of psychedelic creativity in the same league as Piper at the Gates of Dawn, Sgt.
 Pepper, and Surrealistic Pillow."